Mirror Mirror on the wall… Who’s the Baddest of them all?

 You probably know him as “Doc” – The Special Operations Combat Medic.

-The Special Operations Medic is also different in that he’s an acknowledged combatant.
 He does NOT fall under Geneva accord protection as a medic.

 He’s the guy who is equally comfortable checking you for hemorrhoids as kicking doors and popping bad guys.